electionsutah/website/resources.md

 #### What are the eligibility requirements to vote in Utah?

-To register to vote in UtaE, you must:
+To register to vote in Utah, you must:

 - Be a citizen of the United States of America
 - Have resided in Utah for 30 days before the election